StatistikStadtZuerich/zuericssstyle/README.md

 #### Context Box

 `sszContextBox()` provides a styled box for additional contextual information, such as definitions, explanations, or glossary entries.
-It is intended to give users background or context information without indication a warning (see `sszWarningBox()`).
+It is intended to give users background or context information without indicating a warning (see `sszWarningBox()`).

-The layout uses a flexible container to align the icon and text, and applies package-specific CSS classes (`.content-box-div`, `.content-box-text`, `.sszContextBox`) to ensure consistent styling.
+The layout uses a flexible container to align the icon and text, and applies package-specific CSS classes to ensure consistent styling.

 The `icon` argument allows an icon or image to be displayed before the text.
 The default is `NULL`, meaning no icon is shown.